Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs

-The Composite Higgs model \cite{dugan} is also a posible solution to this problem.
-The model argues that SM is in fact an effective theory and the influence of very high energy physics on the current effective theory at low energies through the condensation of strongly bound states before the electroweak symmetry breaking occurs, and can spontaneously trigger the EWPT.
-In addition to the EWPT, the model helps explain the origin of the Higgs particle which is actually formed from the symmetry breaking of a larger group at high energies.
+The Composite Higgs model \cite{dugan} is also a possible solution to this problem.
+The model argues that the SM is in fact an effective theory and the influence of very high energy physics on the current effective theory at low energies through the condensation of strongly bound states before the electroweak symmetry breaking occurs and can spontaneously trigger the EWPT.
+In addition to the EWPT, the model helps explain the origin of the Higgs particle, which is actually formed from the symmetry breaking of a larger group at high energies.

-However, there is no basis for determining the high-energy symmetry group, which is the core of a Composite Higgs Model.
-The Composite Higgs Model (CHM) borrows ideas from the Techinicolor model to explain the origin of the Higgs particle as well as the complex doublet $\phi$ that appears in the Standard Model Lagrangian.
-The CHM suggests that the complex bilinear is formed by Nambu Goldstone Bosons (NGBs) arising from the breaking of the symmetry group $\mathcal G$ to the symmetry group $\mathcal H$ such that the electroweak group $\mathcal G_{EW}\subset\mathcal H$, and the Higgs particle is a pseudo-NGB (pNGB) among these NGBs.
+However, there is no basis for determining the high-energy symmetry group, which is the core of the Composite Higgs Model.
+The Composite Higgs Model (CHM) borrows ideas from the techinicolor model to explain the origin of the Higgs particle as well as the complex doublet $\phi$ that appears in the Standard Model Lagrangian.
+The CHM suggests that the complex doublet is formed by Nambu-Goldstone bosons (NGBs) arising from the breaking of the symmetry group $\mathcal G$ to the symmetry group $\mathcal H$ such that the electroweak group $\mathcal G_{EW}\subset\mathcal H$, and the Higgs particle is a pseudo-NGB (pNGB) among these NGBs.
 The non-SM fields that appear at high energies will become effective interactions between elementary particles at low energies, and the SM is now an effective theory.
-Therefore, the Lagrangian of CHM now needs to be modified due to the influence of non-fundamental fields, also known as CFT fields.
+Therefore, the Lagrangian of the CHM now needs to be modified due to the influence of non-fundamental fields, also known as CFT fields.
 The part of the Lagrangian related to these fields is called the composite part.
-In the scope of this paper, we choose the minimal Composite Higgs model (MCHM) \cite{agashe_minimal_2005} to investigate, in which the Higgs doublet is parameterized in the \SO{5}/\SO{4} coset.
+In the scope of this paper, we choose the minimal Composite Higgs model (MCHM) \cite{agashe_minimal_2005} for our investigation, in which the Higgs doublet is parameterized in the \SO{5}/\SO{4} coset.

-Therefore, many different Composite Higgs models have been studied, many of which are still insufficient to trigger electroweak symmetry breaking \cite{fujikura}.
-Besides the efforts to find a suitable symmetry group, it has been theorized that it is possible to modify the Composite Higgs model by "adding" the Dilaton field \cite{bruggissera, bruggisserb}.
+Therefore, many Composite Higgs models have been studied, many of which are still insufficient to trigger electroweak symmetry breaking \cite{fujikura}.
+Besides the efforts to find a suitable symmetry group, it has been theorized that it is possible to modify the Composite Higgs model by "adding" the dilaton field \cite{bruggissera, bruggisserb}.